 And believe me when I say you can waste a WHOLE HEAP OF TIME, energy and money doing things that you really shouldn’t be even attempting.
 Tasks that professionals have spent years perfecting, that you think – oh, can’t be THAT hard, I don’t have to spend money on someone to do THAT surely?

 So!
-Who do you think you need?
+Which professionals do you think you need when creating quality content?

 Do you need a Business Coach?